kalm42/barbaramelton.com/src/pages/index.md

 subheading: thinking...thinking...thinking...
 mainpitch:
   title: Sand.
 Transformation.
-  description: " Clouds swept the sky above Coco Beach, lending a silvery patina
+  description: " Clouds swept the sky above Cocoa Beach, lending a silvery patina
     to the world.
 So bright I had to look away from the horizon.
 Looking down, I saw bits of sea shells.
 As I gazed at the sand, I wondered--when and how do sea shells become grains of sand?
 What must that transformation feel like?"